-Finally, we call the built-in stored procedure sp_executesql to execute the query we've built.
-The first parameter to sp_executesql is always the statement to execute.
+Finally, we call the built-in stored procedure sp\executesql to execute the query we've built.
+The first parameter to sp\executesql is always the statement to execute.
 It can accept additional parameters to be used in executing that statement, but in this case, we don't need any.

 Listing 25.
-When you don't know the list of values for the column you want to pivot on, you can retrieve a list of values and use dynamic SQL to do the actual pivot.
+When you don't know the list of values for the column you want to pivot on, you can retrieve a list of values and use dynamic SOL to do the actual pivot.

 '''

-DECLARE @query AS NVARCHAR(max);
+DECLARE @guery AS NVARCHAR(max);

 DECLARE @years AS NVARCHAR(max);

 -- Get the list of years

 WITH DistinctYear (nYear)

-AS

 (SELECT DISTINCT YEAR(OrderDate)

 FROM Sales.SalesOrderHeader)

 SELECT @years = ISNULL(@years + ', ', '') + QUOTENAME(nYear)

 FROM DistinctYear

 ORDER BY nYear;

 -- Build the query including the list of years

 SET @query =

 'WITH SalesByYear

-AS

 (SELECT SalesPersonID,

 YEAR(OrderDate) AS SalesYear,

+SubTotal

+FROM Sales.SalesOrderHeader

+WHERE SalesPersonID IS NOT NULL)

+SELECT

+FROM SalesByYear

+PIVOT(SUM(SubTotal)

+FOR SalesYear IN (' + @years + '))

+AS TotalSales

+ORDER BY SalesPersonID';

+-- Run the query

+EXEC sp executesql @query;

 '''

-''' SubTotal